nathanielrz/vite-plugin-pages-metadata/README.md

 Make sure you have the original plugin installed [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages) for the route generation, everything is on us.

+Since we are in early release we only support title and description others like, favicon, author, or keywords aren't yet added, consider sending a pull request.

 ### Getting Started

 Installation process.